 Significant annual giving is an important part of our mission.
 The congregation has committed itself to setting aside a substantial percentage of its income for use beyond the local church.

 Sojourners gives away an amount equal to 10% of the church’s operating expenses to the United Church of Christ regionally and nationally to support the work of the denomination.

-We also budget a set amount each year to enable our Service & Missions Committee (SAM) to work with our Social Justice Groups in providing financial support to a variety of endeavors — local, national, and international.
+We also budget a set amount each year to enable our Service & Missions Ministry (SAM) to work with our Justice & Advocacy Ministry (JAM) in providing financial support to a variety of endeavors — local, national, and international.

 Special Church Offerings

 We collect for two special offerings sponsored by the United Church of Christ.
 Neighbors in Need is received in the fall and is devoted to advocacy and social justice work in the United States.
 One Great Hour of Sharing is received in the spring for disaster relief and development work throughout the world.

 - Most Sundays during the worship service, the children collect food donations from the congregation which volunteers later take to the Blue Ridge Area Food Bank.
 We have also recently begun “SARA Second Sundays” when we collect juice boxes and individually wrapped snacks on the second Sunday of the month for the women and their families who use the services of the Sexual Assault Resource Agency.

 - There is always a box on hand for the donation of books which the Friends of the Jefferson-Madison Regional Library uses for the “Books Behind Bars” program.
 This program provides reading materials for those who are incarcerated across the Commonwealth of Virginia.